gohugoio/hugoDocs/content/en/host-and-deploy/deploy-to-firebase/index.md

 ---
-title: Host on Firebase
+title: Deploy to Firebase
-description: Host your project on Firebase.
+description: Deploy your project to Firebase.
 categories: []
 keywords: []
-aliases: [/hosting-and-deployment/hosting-on-firebase/]
+aliases: [/hosting-and-deployment/hosting-on-firebase/,/host-and-deploy/host-on-firebase/]
 ---

 Use these instructions to enable continuous deployment from a GitHub repository.
 The same general steps apply for other Git providers such as GitLab or Bitbucket.